21 for 21

 Memories of Murder (2003) - dir.
 Bong Joon Ho

-I yelped when this was finally streaming.
-There are three k-dramas that are heavily inspired by it, my favorite Life on Mars borrowing from it the most.
+There are three k-dramas that are heavily inspired by this film, my favorite Life on Mars borrowing from it the most.
 The humor in this is as dark as the dreary backdrops.
 It’s such a difficult watch, since it depicts a serial killer who targets women and eludes capture.
 The film does a great job of exposing South Korea’s corrupt and incompetent police.
 It also condemns rape culture, but simultaneously participates in it.
 I got to watch it at the theater which was a great experience.

 Deception (1946) - dir.
 Irving Rapper

 My favorite from the Bette Davis marathon I had.
 I just love elegant black and white lighting in these old films.
 It elevated this story, about a musician who marries a pianist and hides her past relationship with an insanely jealous older man.
 Actually, they’re both jealous.
 Paul Henreid plays the insecure husband and Bette’s favorite costar Claude Rains plays the older man.
 He delights in taunting her, threatening to reveal the relationship.
 I really don’t think a more delicious movie exists…and Claude Rains…just divine.

 The Joker for women.
 After years of memes I finally got to see what all the fuss is about, and I was not disappointed.
 This is satire at its best but the humor never distracts from the horror.
 You are a woman with Patrick Bateman inside you narrating your inner monologue.
 You get a lot of mileage out of the quotes, but my underrated favorite is: “I’m on the verge of tears by the time we arrive at Espace, since I’m positive we won’t get a decent table.”
 The line delivery, man.